eramireztorres/hs_model_optimizer/README.md

 - **`--iterations ITERATIONS`, `-i ITERATIONS`**:
   The number of iterations to run.
 Each iteration involves training a model, evaluating its performance, and generating improvements.
 Default is `5`.

+- **`--extra-info EXTRA_INFO, -ei EXTRA_INFO`**:
+   Additional context or information to provide to the LLM for more informed suggestions.
+Examples include class imbalance, noisy labels, or outlier data.
+Default is 'Not available'.

 ### Example

 Here’s an example of how to run the app with custom data, model history path, and iterations: